-1. Get 2 medium sized saucepans ready and pop a nest of noodles in each.
-Finely chop the carrot, sugar snap peas, chilli and cut the pak choi into strips and evenly distribute between both pans.
-Add a handful of kale and a stock pot in each pan.
+1. In 2 medium sized saucepans, place an individual nest of noodles into each.
+Finely chop the carrot, sugar snap peas and cut the pak choy into strips.
+Evenly distribute between both pans and add a handful of kale and a stock pot into each pan.
 Put to one side.

-3. Fill each pan with boiling water until each nest of noodles is covered and bring to the boil.
-Give it a good stir to encourage the stock pot to infuse and simmer for a further few minutes until the noodles and vegetables are cooked.
+4. Boil a kettle and pour the boiling water over the noodles in the saucepan until covered before bringing to the boil.
+Give each saucepan a stir to encourage the stock pot to infuse and simmer for a few minutes until the noodles are cooked and the vegetables are tender.